balamanoharb/balamanoharb.github.io/_posts/2023-10-29-04-javascript-inheritance.md

 ### static properties and methods

-- by adding 'static' prefix to a property or method inside class, it is stored at the class directly and not considerd when instances are created using new.
+- by adding 'static' prefix to a property or method inside class, it is stored at the class object directly and not considerd when instances are created using `new`.
 - 'static' methods can only access other 'static' methods and properties

 ```javascript